kpishere/Net485/README.md

 Layers 3-5:

 - The bulk of the work is here.
 Version announcemnt, network coordination of who is master (coordinator), and automatic node assignment are working.
 - Data packets infrastructure in place along with 4 types of packet routing.
-Next items are Token Offer Broadcast and correct handling of devices on coordinator side in case of device timeouts.
+- Token Offer Broadcast and correct handling of devices on coordinator side in case of device timeouts.
-- Getting very close to usefull, with the pending addition of MSGTYP_TOKEN usage, it will be time to 'switch gears' to adding a real virtual device.
-All debugging messages from the network coordinator will have to be piped through a diagnostic message type of 15 characters (may use a "manufacturer's" specific message type here too as 15 characters is very tiny window for debugging info).
+- Debugging messages from the network coordinator are now piped through a diagnostic message type of 15 characters (may use a "manufacturer's" specific message type here too as 15 characters is very tiny window for debugging info).
+- Devices have been tested on physical hardware and now have been ported to a Unix type environment (Macos primarily)

 Milestone 1 :